cjdaly/CompuCanvas-code/README.md

     mpg321 song.mp3

+#### Show2 with Weatherboard

+For CompuCanvas systems that incorporate the ODROID Show2 with WeatherBoard, see the [Show2-Eboogaloo repo](https://github.com/cjdaly/Show2-Eboogaloo).
+When the Show2 is placed behind the canvas, the text needs to be _big_ to be readable.
+For example:

+    show2.sh siz8 /0/Hello fg3 /1/World

+#### Maxbotix Ultrasonic Rangefinder

+For CompuCanvas systems that incorporate a USB connected Maxbotix Ultrasonic Rangefinder (like [from Adafruit](https://www.adafruit.com/products/1343)), try this to get the raw range data:

+    ( stty -F /dev/ttyUSB0 57600 ; cat /dev/ttyUSB0 > foo.txt ) &
+    tail -f foo.txt

+Use `jobs` to later find and kill the process (e.g. `kill %1`) creating a very large file.

 ### initial system configuration

 Burn Raspbian Jessie image onto a microSD, boot and login (`user:pi ; pw:raspberry`), then do: